metaplex-foundation/umi/docs/kinobi.md

 await transfer(umi, { from, to, amount }).sendAndConfirm();
 ```

-Because transaction builders can be combined together, this allows us to easily create transactions that contains multiple instructions like so.
+Because transaction builders can be combined together, this allows us to easily create transactions that contain multiple instructions like so.

 ```ts
 await transfer(umi, { from, to: destinationA, amount })